TheCodeClutch/TAMU-FoodResQ-Backend/README.md

 3. We integrated the HERE Maps API in the frontend to pick out the exact locations of restaurants, thus making it easy for our ResQ-uers to reach and pick up from these providers.
 4. We used Domain.com to register a domain name for our website. https://fillhunger.space/

-Link to backend repo: https://github.com/TheCodeClutch/TAMU-FoodResQ-Frontend
+Link to frontend repo: https://github.com/TheCodeClutch/TAMU-FoodResQ-Frontend

 ## Contributors